SU-IST707-SP26/group-project-algorithm-architects/admin/WORKLOG.md

 **Solution Implemented:**
 - (Poorvi) Downloaded and cleaned S&P 500 (^GSPC) and Nasdaq Composite (^IXIC) data by checking missing dates, nulls, and split/dividend adjustments.
 - (Poorvi & Priyanka) Standardized the date format across all CSVs (e.g., 25 → 2025) and removed extra/unwanted rows to keep all datasets consistent for analysis.
+- (Priyanka & Poorvi) Plotted historical Close prices for all stocks and analyzed their trends, growth phases, and major crashes.

 **Impact:** Market index datasets (^GSPC, ^IXIC) are now added and validated, and all CSVs have consistent date formats and cleaned rows—datasets are ready for EDA with fewer format-related issues.

 **Next Steps:**
 - Save and organize final cleaned files into the agreed folder.
 - Do a quick cross-check: same date range, no missing trading days, and consistent column names across all tickers.
-- Begin EDA: plot price trends, compute daily returns, volatility, and correlations (stocks vs indices).
+- Begin EDA: compute daily returns, volatility, and correlations (stocks vs indices).

+---

 ## 2026-02-24 — Data Acquisition & Project Documentation(Team)